 But yoga because it made me see how this drug (Celexa) was affecting the energy in my body.
 Basically, freezing it up.
 (And it killed the endorphin rush slash euphoria from exercise.)

-(I actually long ago gave up massages because the effect lasts for like 24 hours and now rely solely on yoga because the relaxation and even “high” from yoga can last for days.)
+(I actually long ago gave up massages because the effect lasts for maybe 24 hours (if you’re lucky) and now rely solely on yoga because the relaxation and even “high” from yoga can last for days.
+Shiatsu, Thai massage, medical massage and Chinese Tui Na massage might be exceptions.)

 But also because Anthony moved to PA to raise llamas or something with his husband.
 (Anthony, I am so grateful for those years we had together in the EV!)